eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Sequence types are one-dimensional collections of any type.
 The :code:`TypeKind` used to identify sequences is :code:`TK_SEQUENCE`.
 |TypeDescriptor-api| :code:`element_type` property must be set with the collection's type.
-Additionally, :code:`bound` property might be configured to set a maximum length for the collection.
+Additionally, :code:`bound` property must also be configured with the sequence's maximum length, or :code:`LENGTH_UNLIMITED` in case of unbounded sequences.
-Otherwise, the collection is considered to be unbounded.

 |DynamicTypeBuilderFactory-api| exposes the function |DynamicTypeBuilderFactory::create_sequence_type| to
 facilitate the creation of this type.